- Low running costs

 Predicting a bright future for this latest generation 208 can be made with confidence.
 It engages you from the get-go thanks to its dynamic profile, three-line claw effect lights and single lamp down each side of the bumper resembling sabre teeth plus 3D claw-effect lights at the rear.

-The Peugeot 208 is a stylish option within the supermini segment, standing out from the crowd with its sharp exterior lines, advanced technology, and clever i-Cockpit.
-Comfortable in both urban environments and on long stretches of motorway, the 208 is a great match for a variety of lifestyles, but it's great fun to drive too.
+The Peugeot 208 GT Line is a stylish option within the supermini segment, standing out from the crowd with its sharp exterior lines, advanced technology, and clever i-Cockpit.
+Comfortable in both urban environments and on long stretches of motorway, the 208 GT Line is a great match for a variety of lifestyles, but it's great fun to drive too.